-- 1. The client has no socialization or recreation resources similar to, or as listed above, available to them. - 2.
-The consideration of the family's responsibility for providing similar services and supports for a minor child without disabilities, has been exhausted - 3.
-The ability for an adult client to pay for activities utilizing their personal funds (SSI, wages, etc.) has been exhausted - 4.
-The need for the service is directed toward the alleviation of the client's developmental disability, or the maintenance of an independent, productive, and normal life. - 5.
-The need for the service is identified in the client's IPP or IFSP and a specific outcome has been developed to address the need. - 6.
-The identified service meets required Home and Community Based Services (HCBS) regulations, as appropriate.
+- 1. The client has limited or no socialization or recreation resources similar to, or as listed above, available to them; - 2.
+The need for the service is identified in the client's IPP or IFSP and a specific goal/outcome has been developed by the planning team in relation to the need; - 3.
+The identified service meets required Home and Community Based Services (HCBS) regulations; - 4.
+The service is not considered a duplication of service related to another funded service.